Studies of Software Engineering

 The course can be included in post-MSc graduate studies.

 Grading: Weekly, graded homework that can replace exam.
 The exam can raise the grade based on homework.
-The homework is to be done individually and personally; the solutions are to be submitted to be graded as hand-written, but readable originals, to box nr 210 (on TC2XX corridor, near F wing of the Institute of Software Systems).
+The homework is to be done individually and personally; the solutions are to be submitted to be graded on paper (stapled together) as hand-written but readable originals, to box nr 224 (on TC2XX corridor, near F wing of the Institute of Software Systems).
 A preliminary estimate is that 50% of homework points are required to pass the course.

 The important errors found in the lecture notes are posted here.
 These have already been fixed on the lecture notes above.

-The lecture notes have been based on the book:
+The lecture notes have been long ago based on the book:

 Gregory Andrews: Concurrent Programming: Principles and Practice, Benjaming/Cummings 1991,